 That’s why the majority of people would say that this response was very rude, distasteful, and highly insensitive to the woman’s feelings.
 But was he trying to be rude?
 Probably not!
 Maybe his response was simply the result of his life perspective and personality type.
 And this, unfortunately, makes for a very bad empathetic definition.

 His ability to see things very logically, combined with a detached personality led him to respond this way, instead of being able to connect emotionally and share in this woman’s grief.
 In the end, his statements made him appear cold and callous, but the truth is, he’s probably not very good at tapping into someone else’s feelings.
-Although this is an example of a personal interaction, the inability to empathize with others can have far reaching and negative impacts on all of our social interactions, whether they’re at work, home or simply when we’re out and about.
+Although this is an example of personal interaction, the inability to empathize with others can have far-reaching and negative impacts on all of our social interactions, whether they’re at work, at home, or simply when we’re out and about.

-It’s so beneficial to practice and not just learn empathy definition read social cues correctly and to develop empathy, because apart from appearing unsympathetic, we also miss a chance to connect in a meaningful way with others.
-What’s more, when we understand empathetic meaning, we can manage social situations better.
+It’s so beneficial to practice and not just learn empathy definition read social cues correctly and develop empathy because apart from appearing unsympathetic, we also miss a chance to connect in a meaningful way with others.
+What’s more, when we understand the empathetic meaning, we can manage social situations better.

 The Importance of Developing Empathy in Your Life

 So far, we’ve seen how to define empathy and how important it is for social acceptance.
 But it is also beneficial for developing overall emotional and physical health.
 It’s a skill that’s at the root of all pro-social behavior, which fosters the development of close relationships, tight friendships, and strong communities.